Keith Jones (surgeon)

-Sir Keith Stephen Jones, MB BS (Hons) FRCS (Edinburgh) FRACS FRAGP (Hon) FACEM (Hon) (7 July 1911 – 2 March 2012) was an Australian general practitioner, surgeon and medical executive, who served as the 6th President of the Australian Medical Association, from 1973–1976, during the introduction of universal health care in Australia.
+Sir Keith Stephen Jones (7 July 1911 – 2 March 2012) was an Australian general practitioner, surgeon and medical executive, who served as the 6th President of the Australian Medical Association, from 1973–1976, during the introduction of universal health care in Australia.

 Jones graduated as a medical doctor from the University of Sydney in 1933.
 He served in World War II with the 5th Field Ambulance in Papua New Guinea.
 He was awarded a fellowship with the Royal College of Surgeons in 1955.
 For his service to the medical profession, he was knighted in 1979.

 Early life

 Jones was born on 7 July 1911 in Narrandera in the New South Wales Riverina, to Stephen and Muriel Jones, the eldest of four.
 Stephen William Jones was an engineer born in 1885.
 They had moved to Narrandera due to Stephen Jones' work on the Murrumbidgee Irrigation Area, in his role at the NSW Public Works Department.
 Muriel Elsy Mary Rickard was a music teacher, born in Cowra.

 In 1912, after Stephen Jones was relocated to Newcastle, where Keith's two younger siblings, Gordon and Cecily were born.
 They lived in the suburb of Mayfield until Stephen was transferred to Sydney.
 The family moved to Manly in late 1919, when Keith's third sibling, Elizabeth, was born.

 After starting school in Mayfield Public School and Hamilton Public School while in Newcastle, Jones studied at Manly Public School and Croydon Public School.
 While studying at Ashfield Preparatory School, Jones earned a scholarship to Newington College in Stanmore, which he attended from 1924, where he showed talent in sport.
 In his early years, he played rugby union, cricket and athletics and he won annual awards for his academic merits.
 As a senior student he was a prefect, Dux of the College, champion of the 880 yards and hurdles races and was captain of the 1st XV Rugby team.
 During this time, he broke records, including the New South Wales junior 880 yards record in 1929.
 He also won awards for mathematics and chemistry.

 While living at Wesley College during University studies he partook in sport at the Sydney University Athletics Club.
 He ran in the Australian Championships in 1932, during which he was a part of the mile medley team which set a record which would not be beaten until 1942.
 He set Australian team records in the 4 x 400 and 4 x 880 yards relays and in the one mile medley relay.
 Though a candidate for competition in the upcoming 1934 British Empire Games and 1936 Olympics, he was unable to balance his medical studies and his sport and was forced to retire after his success in 1932.